 Showing empathy towards others is an act of online kindness which often gets overlooked.
-If you notice that someone you know is upset, drop them a message Sometimes people just need someone else to listen to them and understand themselves, go online and thank them with a message or a post.
-Expressing your gratitude costs nothing and showing someone that you appreciate them will really make them feel good.
+If you notice that someone you know is upset, drop them a message Sometimes people just need someone else to listen to them and understand 99 their situation.